rackerlabs/support-how-to/content/exchange/upgrading-to-exchange-2016.md

 4. Click **Submit Migration**.

-5. After the migration information has been submitted, you will be taken back to the [Rackspace migrations home page]().
+5. After the migration information has been submitted, you will be taken back to the [Rackspace migrations home page](https://rackspacemigrations.com/).

   On the home page, you can see the status of your migration as well the Support ticket number used to track your migration.
 No automatic responses from this support ticket will be emailed to you, unless you log in to the control panel and update the ticket.

  ![Exchagne Upgrades 3.jpg]

-  You also have the ability to reschedule or cancel your migration before the scheduled time.
+  You can also reschedule or cancel your migration before the scheduled time by clicking the gear icon next to the domain you are migrating.

+  ![Exchagne Upgrades 5.jpg]

-When the migration completes you can log into your [Mail Control Panel](https://apps.rackspace.com/index.php) and manage the mailboxes.
+When the migration completes you can log into the [Mail Control Panel](https://apps.rackspace.com/) and manage the mailboxes.

  ![Exchagne Upgrades 5.jpg]